benhur07b/caritaspdra/README.md

 - optimized for handling PDRA data in Shapefile (.shp) format where the **FIELDNAMES** are the **INDICATOR_CODES** provided in the PDRA Indicator List CSV

 ## PDRA Indicators CSV
-Comma-separated value (CSV) files containing the PDRA indicators used in the analysis can be found insed the **indicators** folder.
+Comma-separated value (CSV) files containing the PDRA indicators used in the analysis can be found in the **indicators** folder.

 ### PDRA Household Indicators
 - **FILE** : _pdra-household-indicators.csv_